ZbonaL/csci3055u-project-Kotlin/README.md

 # Analysis of the language

-> - 1 The style of programming supported by Kotlin:
+> 1: The style of programming supported by Kotlin:
+> Kotlin uses both procedural and functional programming constructs\

+> 2: Meta-Programming in Kotlin: